-Czechoslovakia was one of the foundation states of UNESCO and the Czech Republic (CR) has been a member since 1993.
+Czechoslovakia was one of the foundation states of UNESCO and the CR has been a member since 1993.
 That same year it became a member of the World Intellectual Property Organisation and the Council of Europe.
 Since 1995, the CR has been a member of the International Centre for the Study of the Preservation and the Restoration of Cultural Property.
 It has been an EU member since 2004.

 In the 1990s significant financial support was provided by foreign cultural institutions and foundations.
 Some foreign institutes, like the British Council or Pro Helvetia, reduced their activities in the field of culture after the CR joined the EU; the consequence was a general decrease in possible sources of funding for support in this field.

 After 2000 the EEA and Norway Grants have become an important source of funding.
-The EEA and Norway Grants represent the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and to strengthening bilateral relations with 15 EU countries in Central and Southern Europe and the Baltics.
+The EEA and Norway Grants represent the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and to strengthening bilateral relations with 15 EU countries in Central and Southern Europe and the Baltics

 The International Visegrad Fund was founded in 2000 by the governments of the Visegrad Four (CR, Slovak Republic, Hungary and Poland).
 The purpose of the fund is to support closer cooperation among participating countries using cultural, scientific, and educational projects, exchanges among young people, cross-border cooperation, and the development of tourism.
 The fund also offers grant programmes and student and artistic residencies.
 The fund is frequently used in the CR.